apache/www-site/content/dev/pmc.md

 #### Where should we discuss project business?  {#private-or-public}

-In almost all cases, project business should happen on that project's publicly archived mailing lists - the [detailed policy](#mailing-list-naming-policy) explains the few exceptions.
+In almost all cases, discussion of project business should happen on that project's publicly archived mailing lists - the [detailed policy](#mailing-list-naming-policy) explains the few exceptions.

-Any topic which does not specifically need to be private should be discussed on an appropriate public mailing list.
+Discuss any topic which does not specifically need to be private on an appropriate public mailing list.
 This allows the public to read about the direction of the project and to offer early feedback.

 Most projects do their work on their **dev@**_project_.apache.org mailing list.